mozilla/moz-git-tools/README.markdown

 Push commits from git to a new qqueue in an hg repository.

+## git-qapplied

+Like `hg qapplied`, output the commits in this branch which are not in the master branch.

 ## git-patch-to-hg-patch

 Format a patch from `git format-patch` as an hg patch.